ONETON96819/TaiChi/docs/doc/README.md

 1. TaiChi **fully supports Android Pie & 10**.
 2. TaiChi can run in a **non-root environment**.
 3. TaiChi does not affect the android system and it does not hook all apps in system.
 Only the apps that you want to apply Xposed modules are hooked.
-Other apps in your system will run in a completely intact environment, which means TaiChi can **pass SafetyNet easily**.
+Other apps in your system will run in a completely intact environment, which means TaiCi can **pass SafetyNet easily**.
 4. TaiChi **doesn't need to reboot** system in most cases.
 5. TaiChi is **hard to be detected**.
 TaiChi doesn't modify the libart and app_process, thus it has nearly no noticeable characteristics.